-A. Authorization.
-The City Council shall authorize all requests for formal bids prior to publication of a notice inviting bids.
+- A. Authorization.
+The City Council shall authorize all requests for formal bids prior to publication of a notice inviting bids. - B. Publication.

-B. Publication.
 A notice shall be published at least once 14 calendar days before the date of opening the bids in a newspaper of general circulation, printed and published in the jurisdiction of the City.
-The notice inviting formal bids shall also be mailed to all construction trade journals specified by the California Uniform Construction Cost Accounting Commission as appropriate for the area.
-The notice shall be mailed at least 30 calendar days before the date of opening the bids.
+The notice inviting formal bids shall also be mailed sent electronically to all construction trade journals specified by the California Uniform Construction Cost Accounting Commission as appropriate for the area.
+The notice shall be mailed sent at least 30-15 calendar days before the date of opening the bids.
 The notice inviting formal bids shall state the time and place for the receiving and opening of sealed bids and distinctly describe the project.
-In addition to notice required by this section, the City may give such other notice as it deems proper.

-C. Bidder's Security.
+In addition to notice required by this section, the City may give such other notice as it deems proper. - C. Bidder's Security.
 Bidder's security/failure to sign contract.
 Bidder's security shall be prescribed in the notice inviting bids in an amount equal to 10% of the amount bid.
 Bidder's security shall be either a cash deposit with the City, a cashier's or certified check, payable to the City, or a bidder's bond.
 Unsuccessful bidders shall be entitled to the return of bid security within 60 days of the date of the award.
 However, the lowest responsive and responsible bidder shall forfeit all or part of his or her bid security, as may be determined by the City Council, upon the bidder's refusal or failure to execute the contract within 10 days after the date of the award of the contract.
-On the refusal or failure of the lowest responsive and responsible bidder to execute the contract to the next lowest responsible bidder.

-D. Bid Opening Procedure.
-Sealed bids shall be submitted to the City Clerk and shall be identified as to bidder, project, and "Bid" on the envelope.
+On the refusal or failure of the lowest responsive and responsible bidder to execute the contract, the Council may award the contract to the next lowest responsible bidder. - D. Bid Opening Procedure.
+Sealed bids shall be submitted to the City Clerk and shall be identified as to bidder, project, and "Bid" on the envelope as described in the notice inviting bids.
 Bids shall be opened by the City Clerk, or his or her designee, in public at the time and place stated in the notice inviting bids.
-A written record and tabulation shall be made at that time of all bids received, and shall be open for public inspection during regular business hours for a period of one year after the bid opening.
-The project manager shall make an analysis of the bids for compliance with bid specifications and, thereafter, make a recommendation for award or rejection.
-Such recommendation shall be made available for all bidders.
+A written record and tabulation shall be made at that time of all bids received and shall be open for public inspection during regular business hours for a period of one year after the bid opening.
+The Project Manager shall make an analysis of the bids for compliance with bid